GarageGames/Torque3D-Wiki/Intended-Community-Contribution.md

 </table>

 ### Community Feature Requests
-Many of these items do not show the entire description of the feature request.
+[Torque 3D Feature Request Page](https://garagegames.uservoice.com/forums/178972-torque-3d-mit) Many of these items do not show the entire description of the feature request.
 Please click on the link to read the whole request.
 <table>
     <tr>
         <td><b>Item</b></td>